stonychen/another-soap/src/README.md

 - Create a folder for our project and enter the project directory on our terminal.

-`mkdir cli-project && cd cli-project`
+`mkdir demoProject && cd demoProject`

 - Initialize a node project